-What is Log File Analyzer?
+What is a Log File Analyzer?

 How Does It Work?

-A log file analyzer works by parsing and analyzing the data contained in a website's log files.
 Here are the steps involved in how a website log file analyzer works:

 What Data Does a Log File Contain?